upbound/docs/content/mcp/gitops.md

 {{< /hint >}}

 <!-- vale Google.Headings = NO -->
-### Create a cluster context definition
+#### Create a cluster context definition
 <!-- vale Google.Headings = YES -->

 Replace the variables and run the following script to configure a new Argo cluster context definition.

-To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `stringData.server` with the ingress URL of the control plane.
+To configure Argo for an MCP in a Connected Space, replace `stringData.server` with the ingress URL of the control plane.
 This URL is what's outputted when using `up ctx`.

 ```yaml
 cat <<EOF | kubectl apply -f -